 Be ready to support your own rules.
 Don’t just expect parents to just follow your childcare policies blindly.

-It’s not their business to know.
+In fact, it’s not their business to know.

 We preach to parents that consistency is key to good parenting.
 It is also the key to sound business practices.